Expert Witnesses and Scientific Evidence in Court-Martials

 United States v.
 Dimberio, 52 M.J.
 550 (A.F.
 Ct.
 Crim.
 App.
 1999).
-Military judge excluded the testimony of defense expert who would testify about the alcoholism, and mental problems of the accused’s wife.
+The military judge excluded the testimony of a defense expert who would testify about the alcoholism and mental problems of the accused’s wife.
 Air Force court affirmed and held that this evidence was irrelevant because there was no link to these problems and her alleged violence.
 Testimony was impermissible profile evidence.

 Form of the Opinion.

 The foundation consists of no more than determining that the witness has formed an opinion, and of what that opinion consists.